Undergraduate Study in Urban and Regional Studies

 Bachelor of Science (B.S.)

-The program in Urban and Regional Studies (URS) is a four-year academic program aimed at understanding human communities and their regions.
+The program in Urban and Regional Studies (URS) is a four-year academic program aimed at understanding human communities and the urban built environment.
 URS courses ask how a vast spectrum of social and economic forces have changed cities; what these changes mean for people in their daily lives; and how citizens, community groups, and planners can work together to make productive, sustainable, safe, lively, and livable places.
 Graduates from the program receive a bachelor of science degree.

 Core classes in the major focus on cities and regions — their history, governments, economies, and sociology; students elect other classes from the department and throughout the university.